 - Patch Management is the process of applying patches or upgrades to computer systems at a specific time, in order to ensure consistent protection against vulnerabilities and threats that could be exploited if the patch/upgrade isn’t installed.

-While these aren’t the most complex terms that IT professionals use, they are the most common that you’re likely to hear when trying to get an issue fixed or when talking to a new IT company for your business.
+While these aren’t the most complex terms that IT professionals use, they are the most common that you’re likely to hear when trying to get an issue fixed or when talking to a new IT provider for your business.

 For similar posts check out our master list of Managed Services blogs.